-Unreasonable delay in allowing the Director, Stormwater Coordinator, or Director's designee access to a property or facility is a violation of this Ordinance.
-If the Director, Stormwater Coordinator, or Director's designee has been denied access to any part of the premises from which stormwater is discharged and there is probable cause to believe that there may be a violation of this Ordinance, or that there is a need to inspect and/or sample as part of a routine inspection and sampling program designed to verify compliance with this Ordinance or any order issued hereunder, or to protect the overall public health, safety, and welfare of the community, then the Director may seek issuance of an administrative entry and seizure warrant from any court of competent jurisdiction.
+Unreasonable delay in allowing the Director, Stormwater Coordinator, and/or Director's designee access to a property or facility is a violation of this Ordinance.
+If the Director, Stormwater Coordinator, and/or Director's designee has been denied access to any part of the premises from which stormwater is discharged, and the Director and/or Director's designee is able to demonstrate probable cause to believe that there may be a violation of this Ordinance, or that there is a need to inspect and/or sample as part of a routine inspection and sampling program designed to verify compliance with this Ordinance or any order issued hereunder, or to protect the overall public health, safety, and welfare of the community, then the Director may seek issuance of an administrative entry and seizure warrant from any court of competent jurisdiction.